wu87988622/ohara/ohara-manager/README.md

 After the installation is completed, start the server again.

-- **Got an error while starting up the server on a Linux machine**
+- **Got an error while starting up the server or client on a Linux machine: ENOSPC**

-  [TODO] Test this on a linux machine and add the error message:

   You can run this command to increase the limit on the number of files Linux will watch.
+Read more [here](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers#the-technical-details).

   ```sh
   echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p.